Msalazar2/Classification-Model-Project/README.md

 - Deployed my model and a reproducable report
 - Made recommendations

-4. instructions or an explanation of how someone else can reproduce your project and findings (What would someone need to be able to recreate your project on their own?)
+4. instructions or an explanation of how someone else can reproduce project and findings

-Enviroment setup: Conda, Python, MySql
+Enviroment setup:
+- Install Conda, Python, MySql, VS Code or Jupyter Notebook
+- Clone this repo

-6. key findings, recommendations, and takeaways from your project
+6. key findings, recommendations, and takeaways
+- Monthly contracts amd charges are key features driving customer churn
+- I recommend incentivizing yearly contracts by offering promotion deals and a loyalty program